Department of Sport Management

 (352) 294-1668 | firstname.lastname@example.org

-Dr. Kiki Kaplanidou is an Associate Professor at the University of Florida, Department of Tourism, Recreation and Sport Management and an affiliate faculty member of the Eric Friedheim Tourism Institute at the University of Florida.
+Dr. Kiki Kaplanidou is a Professor at the University of Florida Department of Sport Management.
 She holds her PhD from Michigan State University.
 Her main research explores the impacts and legacies of sport events on communities.
 Specifically, it examines residents’ perceptions of such impacts and legacies and the level of support they provide for the event when they observe quality of life benefits in their community.
 In addition, her research examines the impact of the sport event experience on sport event participants’ intentions to continue to exercise and take part in more sport events.

 Dr. Kaplanidou has conducted research for the International Olympic Committee related to the legacy of the Olympic Games and a number of sport related organizations.
 She has professional experience working with the Athens 2004 Olympic Games.